-This is an acknowledgement that FEMA financial assistance will be used to fund all or a portion of this Agreement.
-The Contractor will comply with all applicable Federal law, regulations, executive orders, FEMA policies, procedures, and directives.
+This is an acknowledgement that FEMA financial assistance will be used to fund all or a portion of this Contract.
+The Contractor will comply with all applicable Federal law, regulations, executive orders, FEMA policies, procedures, and directives in the performance of this Contract.